parikh-reetu/stock_analyzer/README.md

 Web app using Python, Flask, HTML, and CSS that takes in a stock symbol and does RSI calculations and sentiment analysis on news headlines to decide whether to buy or sell a stock.

 To set up:
-pip install yfinance
+pip install yfinance,
-pip install textblob
+pip install textblob,
 pip install flask

 To run: